pauginer/prototype-translate/README.md

 prototype-translate
 ===================

-Prototypes for the MediaWiki translate Extension designs
+Prototypes for the MediaWiki Translate extension designs